anchitgupta01/resume-builder/README.md

 **Built with ❤️ using [Bolt](https://bolt.new) - The AI-powered full-stack development platform**

 ⭐ **Star this repository if you found it helpful!**

+## 🔧 Troubleshooting

+### Common Issues

+1. **"Supabase not configured" error**
+   - Ensure you've added the environment variables in Netlify
+   - Check that your Supabase project is active
+   - Verify the URL and key are correct

+2. **AI features not working**
+   - Add your OpenAI API key to environment variables
+   - Ensure you have credits in your OpenAI account

+3. **Build failures**
+   - Check that all environment variables are set
+   - Ensure Node.js version is 18 or higher

+### Getting Help

+If you encounter issues:
+1. Check the browser console for error messages
+2. Verify all environment variables are set correctly
+3. Create an issue on GitHub with detailed error information